 On the TV, you must “Edit Name” for the HDMI source, and set it to PC.
 This will ditch the overscan and give you 4:4:4 Chroma.
 You can either do this in the main menu (Menu/Input/EditName), or while selecting your input source (SourceButton/HDMI1/ToolsButton/EditName).
 If you don’t do this, the display sent from your computer will look blurry, awful, and the edges of your screen will generally be cut off.

 4:4:4 Chroma – To my knowledge, nobody had yet tested this monitor for 4:4:4 Chroma.
 So I did.
 And it worked!
 This was in Mac OS X – I doubt that the Windows side would have any reason to be different, but there you go.
 The images I used for the testing are these:

 (click for larger versions, or right-click-save-as to download)

 The chroma thread on avsforum has the details for using these images to test (what to look for, etc).

 Not only did 4:4:4 Chroma work, but I also had audio going over HDMI which has been known to stop 4:4:4 Chroma on some TV’s.

 It doesn’t get any better than this.
 In any case, I was thrilled.

-Power Consumption – one very positive thing the ViewSonic monitor I ragged on had going for it was power consumption.
+Power Consumption – one very positive thing the Viewsonic I mentioned earlier had going for it was power consumption.
 It capped at 20 watts.
-And if you dropped the brightness (and were willing to deal with it’s power brick squeeling even worse), you could get that down to 13-14 watts pretty easily.
+And if you dropped the brightness (and were willing to deal with it’s power brick squealing even louder), you could get that down to 13-14 watts pretty easily.
 Even the other ASUS monitors I’d considered were rated at 25 watts.

 23 watts is pretty pleasant – with all the extra “guts” in a TV (vs a monitor like the ViewSonic/ASUS which don’t have a tuner or all the extra software to contend with) I had assumed I’d be hitting 30+.